SSWConsulting/SSW.Rules.Content/rules/basic-dos-and-donts-of-presenting/rule.md

 https://www.forbes.com/sites/carolkinseygoman/2012/02/13/seven-tips-for-effective-body-language-on-stage/?sh=20a9c335536d

-2. Make the effort to be understood, speak clearly & check for understanding as you go along, even if you can’t hear the audience.
+2.Make the effort to be understood, speak clearly & check for understanding as you go along, even if you can’t hear the audience.

 For more information about identifying your audience knowledge level, see: https://www.linkedin.com/learning/creating-and-giving-business-presentations/identify-your-audience-s-knowledge-level

-3. Gain repeated exposure to high pressure situations - staying cool & dealing with problems as they arise without derailing yourself or the audience.
+3.Gain repeated exposure to high pressure situations - staying cool & dealing with problems as they arise without derailing yourself or the audience.